 (3) Parks, playgrounds, recreation areas, and trails

 With the approval of your counselor and parents, create and conduct a survey that identifies concerns within our school community on any topic that relates to the whole.
-Identify ways that students can get involved and how the actions of one individual or group of individuals can have a positive effect on a community.
-Discuss with your counselor what you learned from the movie about what it means to be a valuable and concerned member of the community.
+Identify ways that students can get involved and how the actions of one individual or group of individuals can have a positive effect on our school community.
+Share what you learned with our class and what it means to be a valuable and concerned member of the community.

-6).
-List some of the services (such as the library, recreation center, public transportation, and public safety) your community provides that are funded by taxpayers.
+4).
+List some of the services (such as the library, recreation center, public transportation, and public safety) our community provides.
 Tell your counselor why these services are important to your community and how they are funded.

-Develop a public presentation (such as a video, slide show, speech, digital presentation, or photo exhibit) about important and unique aspects of your community.
+2. Develop a public presentation (such as a video, slide show, speech, digital presentation, or photo exhibit) about important and unique aspects of your community.
 Include information about the history, cultures, and ethnic groups of your community; its best features and popular places where people gather; and the challenges it faces.
-Stage your presentation in front of your university class at school.
+Stage your presentation in front of our class at school.